 By the early 20th century, there were over 30 distilleries operating across Ireland producing different varieties of whiskey such as single malt, blended malt, single grain, blended grain, and pot still whiskeys.
 Unfortunately, World War I and prohibition caused a decline in demand for Irish whiskey and several distilleries closed down during this period.

-See also What is bourbon whiskey?
+See also What is the difference between brandy and whiskey?

 After World War II ended there was a resurgence in Irish whiskey production as demand increased again.
 In 1966 Jameson opened their first distillery outside of Dublin since 1894 at Midleton Distillery in Cork where it remains today as one of the largest producers of Irish whiskey in the world.